U.S. slaps sanctions on Turkey over detained evangelical pastor

 The evangelical pastor, who is originally from Black Mountain, North Carolina, has lived in western Turkey for 23 years and led the Izmir Resurrection Church.

-White House spokeswoman Sarah Huckabee Sanders said sanctions were imposed after Ankara ignored appeals for Brunson’s release.
+White House spokeswoman Sarah Sanders said sanctions were imposed after Ankara ignored appeals for Brunson’s release.

 "We've seen no evidence that Pastor Brunson has done anything wrong, and we believe he is a victim of unfair and unjust attention by the government of Turkey," she told reporters Wednesday.